Marisol514/02-Challenge-MA23/README.md

 ## 02-HTML-git-CSS - 02 Challenge

 ## Description
-Begining with started code, the challange was to modify the code to improve whithout changing what it does.
+Begining with starter code, the challange was to modify the code to improve it whithout changing what it does.
 The challange is due on Thursday Dec 21, 2023.

-The challange will also require that I ensure that all the links are functional, CSS selectors are consolidated.
-It will require me to add a unique name, and to meet the acceptance criteria.
+The challange will also require that I ensure that all the links are functional and CSS selectors are consolidated and ensure that the html is following a semantic structure.
+It will also require me to add a unique name, and to meet the acceptance criteria.

 I will also be rewuired to deploy the application and repository.
 As well as include screen shots of the deployed application and it should resemble the mock up to 90%.